2024 Maharashtra Legislative Assembly election

-The 2024 Maharashtra Legislative Assembly elections were held on 20 November 2024 to elect all 288 members of the state's Legislative Assembly.
+The 2024 Maharashtra legislative assembly elections were held On 20 November 2024 to elect all 288 members of the state's Legislative Assembly.
 The turnout for the election was 66.05%, the highest since 1995.
-The BJP-led Maha Yuti alliance won a landslide victory, winning 235 seats of the 288 seats in which the election was held.
-None of the parties in the Maha Vikas Aghadi alliance won the necessary number of seats to obtain the position of leader of opposition, a first in six decades.
+The BJP-led Mahayuti alliance won a landslide victory, winning 235 seats of the 288 seats in which the election was held.
+None of the parties in the Maha Vikas Aghadi alliance won the necessary number of seats to obtain the position of Leader of the Opposition, a first in six decades.

-Following the election, the BJP's leadership chose Devendra Fadnavis as their choice for chief minister on 4 December 2024.
+Following the election, the BJP's leadership chose Devendra Fadnavis as their choice for chief minister On 4 December 2024.
 He took the oath as the chief minister for the third time on 5 December 2024.

 Background

 The tenure of the Maharashtra Legislative Assembly was set to conclude on 26 November.
 The last Assembly elections in Maharashtra took place in October 2019.
 The BJP-led National Democratic Alliance secured a majority to establish the government.
 However, internal conflicts led the Shiv Sena to exit the alliance and join forces with the Nationalist Congress Party and the Indian National Congress, forming a new coalition called Maha Vikas Aghadi.
 Subsequently, Maha Vikas Aghadi established the state government, with Shiv Sena leader Uddhav Thackeray assuming the role of chief minister.